sroehling/FutureBudget/Retirement Simulator/neverEndDateSell.md

 ## Never Sell

-Select to own the asset indefinitely after purchasing it.
+Select to own the asset indefinitely (through the [end of results generation][resultsTimeFrame]) after purchasing it.

 ### See Also